MirrorFly/MirrorFly-Flutter-plugin/README.md

 he below method to register a user in sandbox Live mode.

-> **info** Unless you log out the session, make a note that should never call the registration method more than once in an application
+> **Info** Unless you log out the session, make a note that should never call the registration method more than once in an application

 > **Note**: While registration, the below `registerUser` method will accept the `FCM_TOKEN` as an optional param and pass it across. `The connection will be established automatically upon completion of registration and not required for seperate login`.